dbaelz/Konclik/README.md

 * Execute the `build` task to download all dependencies including Kotlin/Native and build the project.
-* Use the `run` task to execute the main function of the example project without args
+* Use the `run` task to execute the main function of the example project without args The `jvm` submodule adds the source code from the native submodule to the classpath.
+It's currently used to just run the example on the JVM.
+In the future it will also build the JAR.

 ## DSL Example/Usage
 The DSL is still WIP and might be changed in the future.